LunarLogic/flux-challenge-elm/README.md

 You need to start both the backend and the frontend server.

+### The frontend server

-The frontend server, responsible for serving Elm code:
+Responsible for serving Elm code.

 ```
 $ yarn start
 ```

+### The backend server

-The backend server, responsible for serving siths & planets server:
+Responsible for serving siths & planets server.

 ```
 $ cd backend && yarn start